 Our app also allows pet owners to assign a total of 8 available profiles to a mix of their cats and dogs.
-Perfect for those who share walking duties with dog walkers, owners can give other custodians of Poochy access to the incredible feature-set our app boasts, one such incredible feature being the ability to set up a community of pet finders should your dog be lost.
+Perfect for those who share walking duties with dog walkers, owners can give other custodians of pooch access to the incredible feature-set our app boasts, one such incredible feature being the ability to set up a community of pet finders should your dog be lost.

 The amazing, world-wide tracking capabilities of Trakz also help to combat against pet theft, and to put your mind at ease, our location technology is secure and will not fall into the wrong hands.
 That’s quite a lost-pet-deterrent!

-5) Make sure Poochy is microchipped:
+5 Make sure pooch is microchipped:

 With the incredible breadth of technology available today, it’s never been so affordable to have your dog fitted with a microchip.
-Bionic Poochy?
+Bionic pooch?
 Don’t worry!
 A microchip is about the size of a grain of rice that is inserted beneath your dog’s skin, it’s so small that your furry friend won’t know they have it.

 Vets, dog shelters and even some dog owners have their own microchip scanners, and these chips help reunite owners with their lost pooches more than almost any other lost-pet-deterrent.